zhg0003/Unity-Project/README.md

+## Synopsis
-A simple 2d project that helps me navigating through unity GUI efficiently, understanding
+This is a simple 2d project that helps me navigating through unity GUI efficiently, understanding
-	playerControl script,
-	physics script,
-	animation creation,
-	sprite slicing,
-	game object creation,
+playerControl script,  physics script,  animation creation,  sprite slicing, game object creation,
 along with the purposes of some of the components such as rigidbody, collider, animator and others.

+## Disclaimer
-Disclaimer: I do not claim ownership of the sprite arts and codes used in this project, unless specified otherwise in the file.
+I do not claim ownership of the sprite arts and codes used in this project, unless specified otherwise in the file.
 ninja sprite: https://www.assetstore.unity3d.com/en/#!/content/93901
 background: https://craftpix.net/freebies/free-fairy-tale-game-backgrounds/

-General notes (on going):
+## General notes (on going):
 	-FixedUpdate() will be called every fixed framerate frames, so it is good to put your physics code here
 	-In order to move an object, checking for collision is a must.
 Start with Rigidbody2D.Cast(),
 		it will return number of collision when you trying to move an object to a specific distance in a